aaalglatt/sfcc-ocapi-request/README.md

 }
 ```

+If you'd want to use these credentials somewhere, you can see how easy it is now to access them with this structured tree of environments and their corresponding aliases.
+That's also the benefit of working with `addAccessKey()` because you define your credentials only once and if you set multiple environments or aliases, then these credentials get automatically copied into the correct namespaces.

 ## Environments

 `credentials.SUPPORTED_ENVIRONMENTS` is a list of Salesforce Commerce environments that your company has.
 Typically, you will have `"development"`, `"staging"`, `"production"` and maybe a couple of sandboxes, like `"sandbox-008"`.
 If `SUPPORTED_ENVIRONMENTS` is missing a (supported) identifier, you can use the fallowing call to register this new environment, e.g. `credentials.addSupportedEnvironment("sandbox-008")`.